johndavid400/spree_suppliers/README.md

 #### then run the following:

 - bundle install

-##### For Spree 0.60.x
-- rake spree:install
-- rake spree_suppliers:install

-##### For Spree 0.70.x
 - rails g spree:site
 - rails g spree_suppliers:install
 - rake db:migrate
 - rake db:seed
 - rake db:admin:create

-- (If you would like some sample seed data for suppliers, copy the seeds.rb file from the gem to your project home db/)
+- (If you would like some sample seed data for suppliers, copy the seeds.rb file and seeds folder from the gem to your project home db/)

 ### That's it for installation!